blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 }
 ```

-If this function is not overridden, then the built-in settings display will be used instead.
+If you do not override this function, Blish HUD uses the built-in settings display.

 ### Load Your Module

-Your module is given the opportunity to load async when it is first enabled.
-While loading, your module will indicate as such on its module page.
-You are encouraged to load resources such as textures, making web requests, etc. that you would need later within your module from within this call to avoid delays due to loading those resources later.
+Your module can load asynchronously when it is first enabled.
+While loading, the module page shows the in-progress state.
+Use this call to load resources such as textures or web data so they are ready when the module runs.

 ```cpp
 protected override async Task LoadAsync() {